About Marshall County

 Sheriff & Law Enforcement

-The Marshall County Sheriff's Office is responsible for maintaining law and order in the county, particularly in the unincorporated areas.
-The office oversees the county jail, processes arrests, and maintains criminal records.
-It plays a crucial role in public safety through patrol services, investigations, and community programs.
-Notable initiatives include community policing efforts and crime prevention programs aimed at fostering a safer environment for residents.
+Marshall County Sheriff's Office is responsible for maintaining law and order in Marshall County, particularly in the unincorporated areas.
+The office oversees Marshall County jail, processes arrests, and maintains criminal records.
+It is key to public safety through patrol services, investigations, and community programs.
+Notable initiatives include community policing efforts and crime prevention programs meant to building a safer environment for residents.

 Police Departments

-Marshall County is served by several law enforcement agencies, including the Marshall County Sheriff's Office and municipal police departments in cities such as Plymouth, Bremen, and Culver.
+Marshall County is served by several law enforcement agencies, including Marshall County Sheriff's Office and municipal police departments in cities such as Plymouth, Bremen, and Culver.
 The Plymouth Police Department handles policing within the city limits of Plymouth, while the Bremen Police Department serves the town of Bremen.
-These agencies coordinate on major crimes and emergencies, ensuring a collaborative approach to law enforcement across the county.
+These agencies coordinate on major crimes and emergencies, making sure of a collaborative approach to law enforcement across Marshall County.
 Each department has jurisdiction over its respective area but often works together on county-wide initiatives.

 Law Enforcement & Arrests

-The Marshall County Sheriff's Office, located at 211 West Madison Street, Plymouth, IN 46563, serves as the primary law enforcement agency for unincorporated areas of Marshall County.
-The Sheriff's Office operates the Marshall County Jail and maintains a roster of current inmates that can be accessed by contacting the facility at (574) 936-3187 or visiting the county website.
-Municipal law enforcement is provided by the Plymouth Police Department serving the county seat, the Culver Police Department serving the town of Culver, and the Bourbon Police Department serving Bourbon.
+Marshall County Sheriff's Office, located at 211 West Madison Street, Plymouth, IN 46563, is the primary law enforcement agency for unincorporated areas of Marshall County.
+Municipal law enforcement is provided by the Plymouth Police Department serving Marshall County Seat, the Culver Police Department serving the town of Culver, and the Bourbon Police Department serving Bourbon.

 • Mugshots and booking photos are typically available through the jail's inmate roster or by formal public records request.